 To our knowledge no previous studies have estimated an energy poverty frontier function.
-This frontier function envelopes the data, not allowing observations to be below the estimated frontier.
-The most efficient countries are those that achieve, ceteris paribus, the lowest poverty levels given their per capita income and the country's own idiosyncrasy.
+This frontier function envelopes the data, while not allowing the observations to be below the estimated frontier.
+The most efficient countries are those that achieve, ceteris paribus, the lowest energy poverty levels given their per capita income and the country's own idiosyncrasy.
+Once the energy poverty frontier is estimated, it is possible to analyse the observations that are above the estimated frontier and obtain an efficiency ranking of the countries, ordering them by their distance from the energy poverty frontier, given its income level and other country-specific characteristics.
+In this sense, the concept of frontier is relative and not absolute.

-3 See, for some exceptions, Afonso et al. (2010); Rodriguez-Alvarez et al. (2019) or Valls Fonayet et al. (2020).
+(2019) or Valls Fonayet et al. (2020).